k0nstantin777/laravel-github-deploy/README.md

 ## About

-This package lets deploy laravel package to github use webhook.
+This package allows you to automate the publication of updates to your server, after publishing them to Github.

 ## Install